Witiko/doctoral-thesis/main.md

 retrieval system to *accurately* retrieve the information that satisfy the needs of its users.

-In this chapter, I will report the results of my research of representations that enable accurate math information retrieval:
+In this chapter, I will report the results of my research on representations that enable accurate math information retrieval:

 - In Section \vref{sec:topological-math-representations} and Section
-  \vref{sec:representation-learning-accuracy}, I will describe my work in developing new representation of math and my experiments in learning neural representations of natural language words and math symbols.
+  \vref{sec:representation-learning-accuracy}, I will describe my work in developing a new representation of math along with my experiments in learning neural representations of natural language words and math symbols.

 - In Section \vref{sec:score-aggregation-of-structural-and-semantic-matching-techniques} and